 Until I got to a point when I felt like sleep deprivation was really affecting my being a good, patient, calm mummy during the day, and converting me into a vegetable on some days, a biting zombie on others, or a mix of the two on the worst ones.

 Catherine’s 3-minute method 🙂

 One of the veggie zombie days, I had a chat with Sarah, mother of three gorgeous girls and baby guru, who told me, “This is what my sister Catherine did and, if I were you, I’d try it tonight.
 Turn off the monitor: you don’t need it, you’ll hear Oliver anyway, but at least you won’t wake up at every small noise.
-When he wakes up, go to him, no eye contact, tuck him in, and leave.
+When he wakes up, go to him, little interaction, tuck him in, and leave.
 Most likely, he will cry.
 Sit (on your hands) out of the room and wait for three minutes (set a countdown on your phone if necessary).
 After three minutes, if he’s still crying, go back in, no eye contact, tuck him again, and leave for another three minutes.
 Do this until he falls asleep”.

 I told her we would surely turn off the monitor, but we wouldn’t let him cry.